Yet Another Adventure

 that descended on

-Life being what it is, when Dr. Scholl and I finally shook hands, I had
+Life being what it is, when the ENT and I finally shook hands and began

 block away.
-I asked that he be frank about his suspicions... and
+I asked that he be frank about his suspicions... he

-then I tried to absorb his information where he felt that the swollen
+then I tried to absorb this new information where he felt that the

 saliva gland had likely